Sieboldianus/lbsntransform/README.md

 # LBSNTRANSFORM

-A python package that uses the [common lbsn data structure concept](https://gitlab.vgiscience.de/lbsn/concept) (ProtoBuf) to import, transform and export Social Media data such as Twitter.
+A python package that uses the [common lbsn data structure concept](https://gitlab.vgiscience.de/lbsn/concept) (ProtoBuf) to import, transform and export Social Media data such as Twitter and Flickr.

 ## Description